Find Affordable College Courses

 Lynchburg, VA

 Our 2023 rankings named Liberty University the most popular school in the Southeast Region for communication and journalism students working on their master’s degree.
-Located in the city of Lynchburg, Liberty University is a private not-for-profit school with a very large student population.
+Located in the city of Lynchburg, Liberty University is a private not-for-profit college with a fairly large student population.

 Women make up 73% of the communication and journalism majors at the school.